simonpp/SIRIUS/README.md

 ### Adding GPU support
-To enable CUDA you need to pass the following options to cmake: `-DUSE_CUDA=On -DGPU_MODEL='P100'`.
-The currently supported GPU models are `P100`, `V100` and `G10x0` but other architectures can be added easily.
+To enable CUDA you need to pass the following options to cmake: `-DUSE_CUDA=On -DCUDA_ARCH=60`.
+The `CUDA_ARCH` is the compute capability version without dot.
+For example Pascal has compute capability `6.0` so the cuda arch is `60`.
 If CUDA is installed in a non-standard directory, you have to pass additional parameter to cmake `-DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda`.

 To enable MAGMA (GPU implementation of Lapack) you need to pass the following option to cmake: `-DUSE_MAGMA=On`.
 If MAGMA was installed in a non-standard directory you need to export additional environment variable `MAGMAROOT=/path/to/magma`.